Towards Multi-Sense Cross-Lingual Alignment of Contextual Embeddings: Conclusions

 \section{Conclusions}

 In this paper, we have introduced a novel sense-aware cross entropy loss to model word senses explicitly, then we have further proposed a sense-level alignment objective for cross-lingual model pretraining using only bilingual dictionaries.
 The results of the experiments show the effectiveness of our monolingual and bilingual models on WSD, zero-shot cross-lingual NER, sentiment classification and XNLI tasks.
-In future work, we will study how to effectively extend our method to multilingual models.
-In addition, using the sense cluster centers to learn the linear projection matrix would be another promising direction to further improve cross-lingual alignment.
+In future work, we will study how to extend our method to multilingual models.